burning building @davehoefler on Unsplash

 In short, I've had to enrich my perspective on the purpose of code - to deliver value.
 All decisions should be made from this vantage point.
 Once I made this mental shift, I began to see the loose spaghetti in the context of bento boxes - compartamentalized code bases (maybe with a few leaks in between 😁) working as engines of value and products of intentional decisions.
 Perhaps the code we ship isn't bad at all?

-Did you enjoy the post?
-Consider supporting me and my tea addition 🤗🍵.
+You can also support me and my tea addition 🤗🍵.

 Buy me a tea